Skip to content

 poetry install -E all-builtins

-Core dependencies (included in base poetry install): - docling, easyocr, opencv-python-headless — Document conversion and OCR - playwright — Browser automation - langchain-anthropic, langchain-openai, langchain-aws, langchain-xai — LLM providers - weasyprint, markdown, pygments — Markdown-to-PDF conversion - Shell tool — No extra dependencies required
+Core dependencies (included in base poetry install): - docling, easyocr, opencv-python-headless — Document conversion and OCR - playwright — Browser automation - langchain-anthropic, langchain-openai, langchain-aws, langchain-xai, langchain-fireworks — LLM providers - weasyprint, markdown, pygments — Markdown-to-PDF conversion - Shell tool — No extra dependencies required

 Adding Custom Builtins